 The denial of medical care may be an unfamiliar phrase or abstract concept to some.
 To others, it is a reality they have had the unfortunate opportunity to experience either first hand or through a friend or loved one.
 Misdiagnosis is more likely to occur when the FND label is given because of negative test results versus the presence of postive signs.

-New technology is producing new images which may unlock the 100 year old mystery to FND.
-The 3T MRI has given us ‘Spectacular brain images reveal surprisingly simple brain structure’
+Functional Neurological Disorder diagnosis is complicated at best.
+This leaves patients searching for answers to common questions.
+Many allied health professionals are also perplexed by this disorder.
+Recent technology is producing new images which may unlock the 100-year-old mystery to FND.
+The 3T MRI has given us ‘Spectacular brain images reveal surprisingly simple brain structure…’.

 Patient care is often a problem.
-Dr. Edwards has kindly taken time to help clarify and respond to questions that desperately need answers.
+Professor Mark Edwards has kindly taken time to help clarify and respond to questions that desperately need answers.
 There is a constant battle between patient care and patient cost.
-It was mentioned in a post that “business decisions and clinical decisions are not always compatible”.
+It was once mentioned that “business decisions and clinical decisions are not always compatible”.
 If they are not compatible then who is to oversee that they are comparable?
-Another group, including Dr. Stone, has taken on the challenge with A Scottish Report Stepped care for functional neurological symptoms with additional functional symptoms information on his website neurosymptoms.org.
+Videos are also available featuring Dr. Stone, as well as, patient meetings.
+Dr. Jon Stone also discusses and provides functional symptoms information on his website neurosymptoms.org.

 Illness has no boundaries.
 Functional Neurological Disorder does not care your gender, ethnicity, age, education level or wealth.
 When we collaborate togethere, we become a force for change; creating more opportunities to utilize information and resources.
 FND Hope and the Genetic Alliance have teamed up together to strengthen the voices of those affected by FND.
 The FND Scientific Registry allows patients and researchers to work together.
 The larger participation the more the data, which will lead better research.
 Our FND Scientific Registry platform allows patients to be in control of their health information at all times.